 Address & Location

-Kuta Night Market located in Jl.
+Kuta Night Market is located in Jl.
 Blambangan, Kuta, Badung, Bali 80361.